No Labels

-No Labels is an American political organization whose stated mission is to support centrism and bipartisanship through what it calls the "commonsense majority".
+No Labels is an American political organization whose stated mission is to support bipartisanship and unity through what it calls the "commonsense majority".
 No Labels was founded in 2010 as a 501(c)(4) by current president and CEO Nancy Jacobson.
 Senator Joe Lieberman served as its national co-chair from 2014 to 2024.

+Historically, No Labels has focused on the workings of Congress in bringing House and Senate leaders together to find commonsense solutions.
 On April 4, 2024, the organization ended its effort to secure ballot access for a Unity ticket for the 2024 United States presidential election.
 Following Lieberman's death on March 27, 2024, the organization stated that it would remain true to its commitment to not offer its ballot line to a candidate who did not have a likely path to victory to avoid them acting as a "spoiler" for either party.

 History

 Founding

 No Labels was founded on December 13, 2010, with the slogan "Not Left.
 Not Right.
 Forward".
 Organizers said the aim was to organize American voters against partisanship in politics and encourage a "common ground" approach to problem solving.
 The group's early efforts were viewed by some skeptics as an attempt to support a potential third party presidential campaign for Michael Bloomberg in 2012, which he and No Labels denied.
 No Labels had relatively few Republicans at its first conference in 2010, and criticism of the movement at the time came largely from the right.